WillOram/cyber-incident-management/README.md

 * Run effective meetings with defined outcomes
 * Ensure situational awareness and document
 * Track risks and issues

+## Providing status updates

+1. When was the first identified evidence of compromise? + delta

+2. When was the last identified evidence of compromise? + delta

+3. How many systems have been assessed as compromised? + delta

+4. How many systems have been assessed as accessed? + delta

+5. How many accounts have been assessed as compromised? + delta

+6. How many privileged accounts have been assessed as compromised? + delta

+7. Endpoing agent coverage + delta

+8. What has been done over the status update period?

+9. What is planned for the next status update period?

+10. Risks and issues being tracked + delta

+11. Update against key investigation questions

+12. Update against "Eradication event criteria"

 ## Defining a watch out criteria